haroldadmin/haroldadmin.github.io/2019/11/welcome/index.md

-# Welcome
+# Welcome to my blog!

-Welcome to my website!
+Welcome to my blog!

 This is where I'll share blog posts as well as new projects.